conda-forge/cfep/cfep-xx.md

 ### python package support

-We propse implementing this CFEP for python 3.15 and up.
+We propose implementing this CFEP for CPython 3.15 and up.
 This can be implemented by adding a `nt_conda` install scheme to [sysconfig]( https://github.com/python/cpython/blob/v3.15.0b1/Lib/sysconfig/__init__.py#L28-L60) and then making it the default.